gavinrozzi/grwebsite/content/post/nj-governor-race-social-media/index.md

 Tuesday night's debate was clearly a driver of chatter related to the race.
 The hashtag "#njgovdebate" was the most popular among tweets referencing either candidate in the last 30 days.

 Following the debate, Team Murphy doubled down on negative campaign rhetoric against Jack Ciattarelli by linking his statements made during the debate with the hashtag "#jackwilltakeusback," which was used most frequently with tweets that also referenced the debate hashtag.
-Several pro-Ciattarelli and NJGOP hashtags, such as "#letsfixnj" and "#jack4nj" were also used frequently in with posts about the debate.
+Several pro-Ciattarelli and NJGOP hashtags, such as "#letsfixnj" and "#jack4nj" were also used frequently within posts about the debate.

 Two other clusters of hashtags were apparent from this network analysis as well.
 A range of issue-oriented hashtags, such as "#medicaid," "#healthcare," "#votingrights" and #jobs" appeared in a cluster used in conjunction with with the hashtags "#njpolitics," "#nj" and "#newjersey," suggesting particular concern with these issues among Twitter users.